KanonZVE/KanonZVE/README.md

 ## My Junior Roadmap

+- Finish my Udemy Swift Course.

+- Finish this Developer Challenge in Swift(https://retosdeprogramacion.com/roadmap/).

-- Making my first IOS App (app to calculate food portions with a standard recipe)
+- Will make my first IOS App (app to calculate food portions with a standard recipe)
         - Make the user interface using Spline app.
         - Make the first alpha of the app, with the minimum requirements (divide the main recipe by the number of portions).
         - Make an update to add more food if the user selects more people than the main recipe.

-- Make a port for my IOS app to Windows with Python.
+- Will Make a port for my IOS app to Windows with Python.

-- Make my first video game in Unreal Engine 5 (Metal Gear VR Like for mobile)

 ## Technologies